nhoudelot/demosdebs/linux/demos/e/electrify-by-outbreak/debian/electrify-by-outbreak.6.md

 electrify-by-outbreak [*options*]

 # DESCRIPTION
-Electrify is a demonstration released by Outbreak in 2010.
+Electrify is a demo released by Outbreak in december 2010.
+Ended 3rd at compusphere 2010

 Once a year the members of Outbreak gathers to produce a multimeda demonstration for the demo competition at Compusphere.
 The year 2010 was no